Why does Image Visualization Matter?

 It also works on Windows, but there are a few more steps.

-Either way, assume you have a movie saved as “the_godfather.mp4” in a folder by itself with a subfolder called “frames”.
+Either way, assume you have a movie saved as “the_godfather.mp4” (it can be called whatever you want, that’s just what it is in this example) in a folder by itself with a subfolder called “frames”.
 To extract 6 frames per second, the command would be:

 ffmpeg -i the_godfather.mp4 -r 6 frames/img-%05d.jpg

 This will generate thousands of images, so make sure your hard drive can handle it.
 Once you’ve got all these, you can try dumping them into various tools below.